 My personal favorite of those is A GOOD YEAR.
 I love everything about it and watch it one or more times each year.
 My second favorite is THE BIG SHORT.
-It's definitely not a feel-good movie, but it's very well written, directed, & acted.
-And as a cautionary tale, it's pretty fantastic.
+It's not necessarily a feel-good movie, though there is humor within it.
+It's also very well written, directed, & acted.
+As a cautionary tale, it's pretty fantastic.

 Absolutely.
 Drop me a line and I'll send you a list of several lenders in the area.
 I think you'll find that they are more responsive, personable, & knowledgeable than the big banks.

 As a registered architect, I generally don't recommend designers - who, by definition, are not licensed.
 It has been my overwhelming experience that they are not as educated, qualified, thorough, talented, or creative as architects.
 However, they do tend to be cheaper (in every sense of the word).
 If that is your bottom line and you are willing to settle for less in return, then yes, I can provide you with a list of local names.